byu-cpe/Maeser/sphinx-docs/development/flask_example.md

 ## User Management and Authentication

 A common thing to add to an app like this is user authentication, giving your app some control over who is using the app.
-Here, will will show how to modify `flask_example.py` to use authentication.
+Here, we will show how to modify `flask_example.py` to use authentication.
 We will register a `GithubAuthenticator` with a `UserManager`.
 This means that our application will use Github OAuth to authenticate users in the application.
 This will require you to register a GithHub OAuth Application.

 ### Code Changes to `flask_example.md`